aspirin01/pinch-zoom-opencv-ML/README.md

 # Pinch-zoom
 This is a python project based on real-time hand-gesture detection, to zoom in or out, using the distance between the index finger and the thumb.
-It's based on OpenCV, Mediapipe, pyautogui.
+It's based on OpenCV, Mediapipe and pyautogui.
 MediaPipe offers open source cross-platform, customizable ML solutions for live and streaming media, created by Google.
 Pyautogui is used to communicate with the keyboard and mouse, and control them by python.